YsaacAndrade/2026/README.md

 **Day 13** — **Day 13** — A C program that calculates the minimum number of coins needed to give change using U.S. denominations (25¢, 10¢, 5¢, 1¢).
 The program validates user input, repeatedly subtracts the largest possible coin value, and counts the total number of coins required until the change reaches zero.
 *Difficulty: 5/10*

+**Day 14** — A Python CLI program that simulates a food ordering system using a predefined menu and prices.
+The program continuously accepts user input, normalizes item names, accumulates the total cost, and displays the running total formatted as currency until the input is terminated.
+*Difficulty: 2/10*